-At its manufacturing sites in Victoria and New South Wales, Liberty Steel operates two electric arc furnaces with steel production capacity of approximately 1.4Mt/a, four rod and bar rolling mills and three wire mills.
+At its manufacturing sites in Victoria and New South Wales, InfraBuild Steel operates two electric arc furnaces with steel production capacity of approximately 1.5Mt/a, and four rod and bar rolling mills.
 Steel billet is also sourced from Liberty Primary Steel.

-Liberty Steel is Australia's largest manufacturer of rod, reinforcing bar and wire products for construction applications, merchant bar for general applications, fencing for rural applications, and specialty bar and wire for manufacturing applications in Australia.
+InfraBuild Steel manufacturer of rod and reinforcing bar products for construction applications, merchant bar for general applications, and specialty bar and wire for manufacturing applications in Australia, principally supporting the resource sector.